dataforseo/TypeScriptClient/docs/interfaces/IRelatedResult.md

 > `optional` **website\_name**: `string`

-Defined in: main.ts:31527
+Defined in: main.ts:31533

-name of the website in SERP
+name of the website in the ad element

 ***